#1 Original Ocotcat. See the full collection of octocats, or create your own

 D. Have a profile picture handy

 We’ll update our GitHub profile picture during class, if you haven’t done so already.
+Ideally, this profile picture matches the one you’ve used for your other online portfolios (e.g. your personal website, LinkedIn, etc.).
 Save it to an easy-to-find place (e.g your desktop).

 Workshop Materials